-Lake Nukuru National Park is located in the southwestern part of Kenya, northwest of Nairobi.
+Lake Nakuru National Park is located in the southwestern part of Kenya, northwest of Nairobi.
 The national park encompasses an area of 73 square miles (188 sq km).
+It is a UNESCO World Heritage Site celebrating the flamingos and abundant wildlife.

-The national park and lake are most renowned for the tens of thousands of flamingos which can reach to over a million at their peak.
+Nakuru is an alkaline lake, which is what further draws birds and wildlife to its shores.
+The national park and lake are most renowned for the tens of thousands of flamingos which can reach over a million at their peak.
 The best place to view the view flamingos is from Baboon Cliff.

 An area around 116 miles (188 km) has been fenced to create a protected area for both black and white rhinoceroses as well as giraffes.
 The park features about 70 white rhinos and another 25 eastern black rhinos.
 It is one of the largest collections of rhinos throughout Kenya.